You don't have javascript enabled. Good luck with that.

 The incidence of conjunctivitis was 7.5% for Adbry versus 3.1% placebo.
 Two cases of conjunctivitis led to permanent discontinuation.

-Overall frequency of most common AEs (≥2%) occurring more frequently with Adbry compared to placebo10*
+Overall frequency of most common AEs (≥2%) occurring more frequently with Adbry compared to placebo (up to 4.5 years)3*

 Table displaying adverse event frequencies during Adbry®'s initial treatment period compared to placebo.